-3. Confidential Member Information.
+- 3. Confidential Member Information.
 The grantee must maintain the confidentiality of information regarding individual members.
 The grantee must obtain the prior written consent of all members before using their names, photographs and other identifying information for publicity, promotional or other purposes.
 Grantees may release aggregate and other non-identifying information, and are required to release member information to CNCS and its designated contractors.
-The grantee must permit a member who submits a written request for access to review records that pertain to the member and were created pursuant to this grant.
+The grantee must permit a member who submits a written request for access to review records that pertain to the member and were created pursuant to this grant. - 4.
+National Service Criminal History Check.
+The specific requirements of the National Service Criminal History Check, including the timing and recordkeeping requirements, are specified at 45 CFR §§ 2540.200 .207.
+You must retain a record of the NSOPW search and associated results either by printing the screen(s) or by some other method that retains paper or digital images of the NSOPW checks, inclusive of the date record for when the search was performed.
+Inability to demonstrate that you conducted an NSOPW or the required criminal history check, as specified in the regulations, may result in sanctions, including disallowance of costs.